Skip to main content

 Connect Google Ads

-How it works
+How the connection works

 1. Click Connect Google Ads.
 Google's authorization screen opens in the same tab.